phorn1/subscale_eploration/subscale_parameter_evaluation/README.md

 ```

 ## subscale_analysis.ipynb
-This Jupyter Notebook contains different test runs and evaluations of different datasets and parameter configurations based on **subscale_explorer.px**.
+This Jupyter Notebook contains different test runs and evaluations of different datasets and parameter configurations based on **subscale_explorer.py**.
 It is used to visualize the results of the parameter evaluations.